10 Lessons from The Titanic

 10. Nothing lasts for ever except a good old Irish story

 Even as I sit writing this the bacteria Halomonas titanicae is eating away at the wreck of the Titanic on the seabed of the North Atlantic.
-This recently discovered bacteria eats rust and apparently scientists predict that within 20 years or so it will consume the wreck of the Titanic until the physical remains of the ship exist no more.
+This bacteria eats rust and apparently scientists predict that within 20 years or so it will consume the wreck of the Titanic until the physical remains of the ship exist no more.
 With all that’s going on in Belfast, there can’t be many people left on earth now who don’t know that the Titanic launched and sank 100 years ago.
 Or that it was built in Belfast.
 And no matter what happens to the wreck, as we leave Belfast I get the distinct impression the people here will make sure the story lives on.

 This post is part of our Tales of Titanic Cities Tour.